-- 1.19 Students may visit the Medical Room or Reception Desk if they feel unwell.
+- 1.19 Students may visit the Medical Room if they feel unwell.
 If a student is unwell during lessons, then they should consult the member of staff in charge who will assess the situation and decide on the next course of action.
 The student will, accompanied as necessary, go to the Medical Room.
-The Medical Officer will decide on the next course of action and provide First Aid as required.
+The Designated First Aid Lead will decide on the next course of action and provide First Aid as required.
 All First Aid administered is logged on the Daily First Aid Grid and Incident/Illness Book.
-If the Medical Officer is absent students should go to the Reception Desk. - 1.20 On admission, the School will discuss with parents the procedure for students who may become ill or infectious.
+If the Designated First Aid Lead is absent students should go to the Reception Desk. - 1.20 On admission, the School will discuss with parents the procedure for students who may become ill or infectious.